-Air Pollution Control Division

-103 South Main Street

-Building 3 South

-Waterbury, Vermont 05671-0402.

-Air Quality & Climate Division
+Air Quality & Climate Division Davis 2 One National Life Drive Montpelier, Vermont 05620-3802

-Davis 2

-One National Life Drive

-Montpelier, Vermont 05620-3802

-- (e) Requirements for Manufacturers - (1) Certification Requirement - (i) On or after October 1, 2009 to March 31, 2010, no person shall distribute or sell an OWB unless the Air Pollution Control Officer has issued a certification to the manufacturer that the OWB, or model it represents, is a Phase I or a Phase II OWB. - (ii) On or after March 31, 2010, no person shall distribute or sell an OWB unless the Air Pollution Control Officer has issued a certification to the manufacturer that the OWB, or model it represents, is a Phase II OWB. - (iii) A certification issued under this subsection shall be valid for five years from the date of issuance, unless revoked sooner by the Air Pollution Control Officer pursuant to subdivision (e)(3) of this section. - (2) Certification Emission Limits. - (i) To be certified as a Phase I OWB under subdivision (e)(1) of this section, the OWB shall not emit, or cause or allow to be emitted, any gases that contain particulate matter in excess of 0.44 pounds per million BTUs of heat input, as determined in accordance with the test methods and procedures in this subsection.

-(ii) To be certified as a Phase II OWB under subdivision (e)(1) of this section, the OWB shall not emit, or cause or allow to be emitted, any gases that contain particulate matter in excess of 0.32 pounds per million BTUs of heat output as determined in accordance with the test methods and procedures in this subsection.
+- (e) Requirements for Manufacturers - On or after [effective date], each affected wood heater that has been certified by the EPA as meeting the applicable standards and requirements of 40 C.F.R. §60.532 must have a permanent label affixed to it that meets the requirements of 40 C.F.R. §60.536(a)-(e).Certification Requirement - (i) On or after October 1, 2009 to March 31, 2010, no person shall distribute or sell an OWB unless the Air Pollution Control Officer has issued a certification to the manufacturer that the OWB, or model it represents, is a Phase I or a Phase II OWB. - (ii) On or after March 31, 2010, no person shall distribute or sell an OWB unless the Air Pollution Control Officer has issued a certification to the manufacturer that the OWB, or model it represents, is a Phase II OWB. - (iii) A certification issued under this subsection shall be valid for five years from the date of issuance, unless revoked sooner by the Air Pollution Control Officer pursuant to subdivision (e) (3) of this section. - On or after [effective date], each central heater that has been certified by the EPA as meeting the applicable standards and requirements of 40 C.F.R. §60.5474 must have a permanent label affixed to it that meets the requirements of 40 C.F.R. §60.5478(a)-(d).
+Certification Emission Limits. - (i) To be certified as a Phase I OWB under subdivision (e) (1) of this section, the OWB shall not emit, or cause or allow to be emitted, any gases that contain particulate matter in excess of 0.44 pounds per million BTUs of heat input, as determined in accordance with the test methods and procedures in this subsection. - (ii) To be certified as a Phase II OWB under subdivision (e) (1) of this section, the OWB shall not emit, or cause or allow to be emitted, any gases that contain particulate matter in excess of 0.32 pounds per million BTUs of heat output, as determined in accordance with the test methods and procedures in this subsection.
 Separate tests shall be conducted for each biomass fuel type (e.g. wood, corn pellets, etc.) that the manufacturer's owner's manual or sales/marketing information indicates the model is capable of burning.
 In addition, within each of the burn rate categories established in USEPA test method 28 OWHH (when this method is used), no individual test run shall exceed 18 grams per hour for OWBs with a rated heat output capacity of less than 350,000 BTUs per hour and 20 grams per hour for OWBs with a rated heat output capacity of 350,000 BTU per hour or more.